Listen to this article now

 Are they form rejections?
 You might want to think about writing another book and submitting it.

 Are they personalized rejections?
 Awesome.
 Maybe rewrite; maybe start something new.
 Try again.

 Are there recommendations about ways to make the book stronger?
 Now, you’re getting somewhere.

 Recommendations with an invitation to resubmit?
 You’re now in the ballpark where you should be considering self-publishing vs. traditional publishing.

 Did you get an offer of representation?
 Awesome.
 Decide.

 I say this because I don’t want anybody reading this to cash out an IRA producing your first NaNoWriMo attempt only to show up at one of my signings sobbing and brandishing a spear gun.
 You have to learn to write, first.
-I’m in several large social media writing groups, and every discussion seems to be skipping this point.
-Learning to write is painful.
+I’m in several large social media writing groups, and every discussion seems to be skipping this point. casino in india list Learning to write is painful.
 It hurts, it takes years, and there are no shortcuts.
 When you’ve got it though, do it.

 To learn more about Joseph Malik’s work, visit his website.